 Step 3.
 Next, press and hold the Command key

-To quickly select all the files in a given folder location, you'll need to use the Command+A keyboard shortcut.
-What you need to do is to open the location of the files you want to select.
-Next, press Command+A on your keyboard, and you'll get all the files selected at a go, whether five hundred files or just five.
-This is among the easiest ways to select files.
+To quickly select all the files in a given folder location, simply open the location, press Command+A on your keyboard, and all the files will be selected at once, regardless of the number.
+This is a convenient and efficient way to select files.

-The system will automatically select all the files in-between, including the first and the last.
-It will also highlight the selected files.
+The system will automatically select all files in between the first and last file, including them, and highlight them.

 Step 1.
 Open the folder location for your files.